 Updated 11/15/16; 2/27/2020

 W o r k s h o p G u i d e

 Fierce and Focused: 55 Workplace Civility Quotations to Support Your Working Life

 Workplace civility can be an effective tool in the global workplace.
 Enclosed you will find encouragement curated according to ten common categories, including workplace bullying, leadership, communication, workplace skills, and excellence.
 Read more here

-- Michelle Obama – Effort, Talent and Genius
+- Michelle Obama – Truth, Honesty, and Integrity

 Light Bulb Moment